 The 2014 Annual meeting of the World Economic Forum was held January 22 - 25, 2014 in Davos-Klosters, Switzerland.
 The theme for the meeting was The Reshaping of the World: Consequences for Society, Politics and Business.
 Learn more about the 2014 meeting on the WEF website.

 Bain thought leadership

-From the Bain partners whose views are sought out by journalists on the floor to the formal reports led by Bain industry governors, Bain's thought leadership was prominent throughout the Forum.
-Among the most significant of Bain's many activities during the course of the week:
+From our partners’ views on the floor at Davos to the formal reports led by Bain industry governors—Bain & Company's thought leadership is prominent throughout the Forum each year.
+Some of the most significant of Bain's activities from the 2014 meeting:

 Watch a video of the breakfast panel>>

 "The Healthy Living Initiative" provides the premier global platform to enable critical dialogues among stakeholders and to facilitate collaborative action to tackle the growing epidemic of non-communicable diseases (NCDs), which are forecast to cost the global economy $47trn in lost economic output by 2030.
 This year’s efforts have focused on tackling the key bottlenecks in multistakeholder collaboration through a series of global & regional dialogues and on building a series of pioneering multistakeholder collaborations on-the-ground to tackle NCDs and the promotion of healthy lives.
 Most prominent has been the creation of the first genuinely multi-stakeholder program to tackle NCDs through the school setting.
 The Initiative has brought together more than 20 organizations from across all sectors to launch a cutting-edge program in New Delhi, India, affecting 35,000 children and their parents in a comprehensive manner.
 This will provide the blueprint to be scaled up across India and beyond in 2015.
 Read this year's report, "Collaborating for healthy living: From bottlenecks to solutions."